behrad-kzm/EasyDeployer/README.md

 Automatic flask app deployment with Gunicorn and Nginx using dark shells

+Paste the `Runner/` directory on your root project then:

 ```
 $ cd Runner
 $ source execute.sh ip_address_or_domain number_of_workers